cri-o/cri-o.io/index.md

 OCI (Open Container Initiative) compatible runtimes.
 It is a lightweight alternative to using Docker as the runtime for kubernetes.
 It allows Kubernetes to use any OCI-compliant runtime as the container runtime for running pods.
-Today it supports runc and Clear Containers as the container runtimes but any OCI-conformant runtime can be plugged in principle.
+Today it supports runc and Kata Containers as the container runtimes but any OCI-conformant runtime can be plugged in principle.

 CRI-O supports OCI container images and can pull from any container registry.